 E-Mail *Since the e-mail address is not displayed in Internet Explorer, please use another web browser:Google Chrome, safari.

 Field of Specialization

-keyword : evolution, humanity, diversity, genetic basis, neural mechanism
+keyword : color vision, diversity, gene, neural mechanism

 - Considerable amount of color vision variation exists in humans due to genetic polymorphisms.
 Approximately 5% males possess color vision types that show difficulty in discriminating red from green.
 The difference in color vision would influence attention and might lead to differences in visual preference and/or esthetic sense.
 In this study, I aim to explore how color vision differences influence attention to visual arts by using eye-tracking technique.
 I am examining if the genetic differences can be a factor which produces individual differences in visual esthetic sense.
 By elaborating a methodology which estimates differences of visual attention, preference and esthetic sense, this study would contribute to creating desirable universal visual design.

 - The international research group designed experiments to explore the function, evolution, and diversity of color vision in primates.

 |1.||Chihiro Hiramatsu, Factors Affecting Facial Recognition in Capuchin Monkeys.
 In: Anderson J.R., Kuroshima H. (eds) Comparative Cognition., Springer Nature, https://doi.org/10.1007/978-981-16-2028-7_5, 67-82, 2021.08, [URL].|